 Others use it as a protein treatment post-shampoo and conditioner.

-Sometimes, women drench their hair with the rice water and then saturate it with a deep conditioner too.
+Sometimes, women drench their hair with rice water and then saturate it with a deep conditioner too.

 Do this combo if you want a more moisturizing treatment.